 - Risk: Bond market uncertainty (risk), which affects the demand for government bonds.
 Risk is defined as the standard deviation of the returns on long-term Canada government bonds over the preceding ten years. - Budget Surplus/Deficit: Government deficit, which affects supply of government bonds.
-Budget Surplus/Deficit is defined as the aggregate government (net) lending as percentage of nominal GDP.
+Budget Surplus/Deficit is defined as the aggregate government (net) lending as a percentage of nominal GDP.
+This has a negative coefficient, which means that if the government runs a surplus, the impact is negative on real rates.
+Conversely, when the government runs a deficit, there is an upward pressure on real rates.

-All other things held the same, more uncertainty (risk) or a greater supply of government securities (i.e., more debt issuance) causes bond values (prices) to fall and interest rates to rise (note: bond yields move in the opposite direction of bond prices).
+All other things held the same, more uncertainty (risk) or a greater supply of government securities (i.e., more debt issuance and larger deficits) cause bond values (prices) to fall and interest rates to rise (note: bond yields move in the opposite direction of bond prices).
 The coefficient on the bond market risk variable in Exhibit 3C.4 indicates that for every 1% increase in volatility, real Canada yields are expected to increase by about 24 basis points.

-The coefficient on the budget surplus/deficit variable in Exhibit 3C.4 indicates that for every 1% increase in the budget surplus (deficit), the real Canada yield is expected to decrease (increase) by 23 basis points.
+The coefficient on the budget surplus/deficit variable in Exhibit 3C.4 indicates that for every 1% increase in the budget surplus (deficit), the real Canada yield is expected to decrease (increase) by 25 basis points.
 Historically, a relative increase in government borrowing has driven up real interest rates.

-When these two effects are added together, we can explain the huge increase in real yields in the early 1990s.
+The economic impact of these two demand and supply variables has been relatively constant since Professor Booth started this line of analysis in 1995.
+When these two effects are added together, he can explain the huge increase in real yields in the early 1990s.
 For example, in 1994 real yields exceeded 7%.
-According to this model, the budget deficit contributed to a 1.57% (= -6.84% 1994 deficit \ -0.23 coefficient) of overall real yields (difference due to rounding), whereas bond market uncertainty contributed with another 2.64% (=11.0% bond market risk \ 0.24 coefficient) increase.
-These factors combined contributed a 4.21% (=1.57% + 2.64%) to the real yield, which represented three-quarters of this model's predicted yield of 5.59% (=1.38% regression intercept +1.57%+2.64%), and well over half the actual real yield of 7.4%.
+According to this model, the budget deficit contributed about 1.71% (= -6.84% 1994 deficit -0.25 coefficient) to the overall real yield (difference due to rounding), whereas bond market uncertainty contributed with another 2.64% (=11.0% bond market risk 0.24 coefficient) increase.
+These factors together contributed 4.35 (=1.71% + 2.64%) to the real yield, which represented three-quarters of this model's predicted yield.

-In addition to the demand and supply variables, there are three "indicator" variables in this analysis that represent three unique periods of intervention in financial markets.
-The three indicator variables are summarized as follows:
+In addition to the demand and supply variables, there are four "indicator" variables in this analysis that represent unique periods of intervention in financial markets.31 The indicator variables are summarized as follows: